-Follow these instructions to find the hardware ID either with F-Secure Policy Manager or Windows Device Manager.
+Follow these instructions to find the hardware ID either with WithSecure Policy Manager or Windows Device Manager.

 - 1. Select the target host. - 2.
-Select the Status tab and select Advanced view. - 3.
-Go to F-Secure Device Control > Statistics > Devices > Devices.
+Go to the Settings tab and select Windows > Device control. - 3.
+On the General section, click View devices.